methodgames/methodgames.github.io/roleplay.md

     - Online Raiding*:
         - Your base can be online raided if ½ of your team (rounded up) is online with at least one active person in the base when a raid begins: ⌈0.5 * team size⌉.
 Raiders must check with an admin via discord ticket to confirm online status.
 Raiders and defenders will have a 24-hour cooldown before being eligible to participate in another raid.
         - Raiders should receive a response within 12 hours of a raid request.
 The raid target should be confirmed before online status is checked.
 Once online status is confirmed and both the raiders and defenders have been notified that a raid is imminent, the raid should begin.
-        - Counters may engage in PvP and may raid only using explosives obtained from countering.
+        - Counters may engage in PVP and may raid only using explosives obtained from countering.
         - A raid is over when the raiders have not used any explosives for 10 minutes.
             - Consent to an online raid may not be rescinded without the agreement of all parties.
             - *Raids require moderation and therefore may be delayed due to staff availability.